Some of the resources below may be affiliate links, meaning I get paid a commission (at no extra cost to you) if you use that link to make a purchase.

 Like most cactus types, the Christmas cactus is fairly low maintenance and is hardy towards a little neglect.
 However, this doesn’t mean that it isn’t susceptible to root rot.
 This fungal disease is caused by a number of reasons that I will discuss below, but first, let’s understand exactly what Christmas cactus root rot is.

 What is Christmas cactus root rot?

 It is what it says on the tin.
-Christmas cactus root rot, or simply root rot in general, is a fungal disease in which the roots of a plant rots and decays.
-It is a fairly common problem amongst plant lovers and has many causes.
+Christmas cactus root rot, or simply root rot in general, is a fungal disease in which the roots of a plant rot and decay.
+It is a fairly common Christmas cactus problem amongst plant lovers and has many causes.